top of page

 3. The indiculus 'index' itself

 This index is without the book and that has been lost.
 A book of the eight century.
 So, this occasion we must judge the book by its cover.
-Probably a codex of the monastery of Fulda ((De Kort, et al 2023).
-The index is written in Latin language, although it contains a few Germanic words that they probably could not translate back then.
+Probably a codex of the monastery of Fulda ((De Kort et al 2023).
+The index is written in the Latin language, although it contains a few Germanic words that they probably could not translate back then.
 These are the words nimida (i.e. the sanctuary in the forest, and maybe the same spot Tacitus identified), nodfyr (translated as 'holy fire', and considered the oldest Low Franconian/Old Dutch word survived) and yrias (a kind of run).

 In total thirty rituals and pagan practices are listed in the Indiculus.